Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

-Building on this, in Section 5 we identify all exotic quantum subgroups for $\fg=A_3$ and $A_4$, and work out the branching rules $B_{M,\mu}$.
-The results are collected in Table 2.1.
+Building on this, in Section 5 we identify all exceptional quantum subgroups for $\fg=A_3$ and $A_4$, and work out their branching rules $B_{M,\mu}$.
+Exploiting level-rank duality this also yields the exceptional quantum subgroups for all $\fg=A_r$ when the level is $k\le5$ (see Section 5.4).
+The results are collected in Tables 2.1 and 2.2.
 The main tools for finding these branching rules are the formula Res(Ind$(\nu))=\cA\otimes \nu$, and modular invariance \eqref{modinv}.
-Combining this with the work of Edie-Michell \cite{EM,EM2}, we obtain their module category classifications in Section 6 (see also \cite{CM}).
 In the follow-up paper \cite{Gan-ii}, we find all quantum subgroups and branching rules for all simple $\fg$ of rank $\le 6$.
-This yields the module category classification for $\fg=A_5,A_6,G_2$ \cite{EM3}.
+Combining this with the work of Edie-Michell \cite{EM,EM2,EM3}, this gives the module category (quantum module) classification for $\fg=A_r$ \cite{EM3} for $r\le 6$ (see also Section 6).

-We find in \cite{Gan-ii} that there are precisely 75 exotic quantum subgroups of the $\cC(\fg,k)$ when $\fg$ has rank $\le 6$.
+We find in \cite{Gan-ii} that there are precisely 75 exceptional quantum subgroups of the $\cC(\fg,k)$ when $\fg$ has rank $\le 6$.
 Of these, 59 are the aforementioned {Lie-type conformal extensions}.
-In fact, Table 2.1 shows that all exotic extensions for $\fg=A_1,A_2,A_3,A_4$ are of Lie type.
+In fact, Table 2.1 shows that all exceptional extensions for $\fg=A_1,A_2,A_3,A_4$ are of Lie type.
 Six of the 75 are simple-current extensions of ones of Lie type.
-Three quantum subgroups can be interpreted using so-called mirror extensions or level-rank duals.
-Only seven quantum subgroups of those 75 (namely, at $(A_6,7),(C_4,10),(D_4,12),(D_5,8),(D_6,5),(E_6,4),(F_4,6)$) are truly exotic and require ad hoc methods to construct.
+Three quantum subgroups can be interpreted using so-called mirror extensions or level-rank duals of Lie-type extensions.
+Only seven quantum subgroups of those $75$ (namely, at $(A_6,7),(C_4,10),(D_4,12)$, $(D_5,8),(D_6,5),(E_6,4),(F_4,6)$) are truly exotic and require ad hoc methods to construct.

 We also address uniqueness: for a given object $\cA$ in $\cC(\fg,k)$, how many inequivalent \'etale algebra structures can be placed on it?
-Most importantly, Theorem 5.4 addresses uniqueness for the $\cA$ appearing in the Lie-type extensions of arbitrary rank.
+Most importantly, Theorem 5.2 addresses uniqueness for the $\cA$ appearing in the Lie-type extensions of arbitrary rank.

-Incidentally, none of the MFC Mod$(\cV^e)=\mathrm{Rep}(\cA)^{\mathrm{loc}}$ of these exotic extensions deserve the name exotic.
-On the other hand, there are MFC we would call exotic (e.g.\ the doubles of the fusion categories of Haagerup type \cite{EG1}), but corresponding VOAs still haven't been found.
+Incidentally, none of the MFC Mod$(\cV^e)=(\mathrm{Rep}_{\cC(\fg,k)}\cA)^{\mathrm{loc}}$ of these exceptional extensions (including the ones appearing in the $k\le 5$ classification) are in any way exotic.
+On the other hand, there are MFC we would call exotic (e.g.\ the doubles of the fusion categories of Haagerup type \cite{EG1}), but corresponding VOAs still haven't been found though are conjectured to exist.